hhaji/Tools-in-Data-Science/README.md

 [Data Science Center](http://ds.sbu.ac.ir), [Shahid Beheshti University](http://www.sbu.ac.ir/)

 ---
+'''
-In this repository, we introduce some videos, slides, notebooks, and papers about some of important tools in data science and also some tools to write or share your projects. <br>
+In this repository, we introduce some videos, slides, notebooks, and papers about some of important tools in data science and also some tools to write or share your projects.
+'''
 ---
 ### **Index:**
 - [Git](#Git)